inmanturbo/quickweb-laravel-ui/README.md

 and you will get $ is not defined if you attempt to use jquery.

 This preset is meant for large projects across multiple platforms, and  your packages will need to be pruned quite a bit as your project goes on.

+## Installation

+`composer require inmanturbo/quickweb-laravel-preset`

+## Usage

+Bootstraps bootstrap materialize and jquery, as well as fontawesome free and material-icons along will several jquery plugins like datatable etc will be found under a new directory in your public folder "public/components"
+`php artisan preset quickweb-bootstrap`
+`npm install`
+`npm run dev`

+Same as above but also brings in vue (appends laravel ui vue) `php artisan preset quickweb-vue`
+`npm install`
+`npm run dev`

+Same as above but with react in place of vue.
+`php artisan preset quickweb-vue`
+`npm install`
+`npm run dev`